IBM/keyprotect-keycount/README.md

 Instructions for counting key versions in your ibm cloud account.

 1. Set the environment variable IBMCLOUD_API_KEY for the account you wish to count key versions in.
 See API Key documentation [here](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).
+2. optional: If your account is located in test.cloud.ibm.com, call the script in the same way but with an arguement "nonprod".
+If you omit the nonprod keyword, the script will default to logging in at cloud.ibm.com
+    * ./keycount.sh nonprod

 2. Run keycount.sh
     * The program will iterate through all your instances, counting the keyversions for each instance.
 At the end a total count for all key versions in all regions, in all instances for all non deleted keys in the account will be displayed.